Will this scope handle my rifle's recoil?

 Because of this, choose an air gun scope that has a recoil rating to match that of your air gun.

-While most air guns are factory-set to be parallax free at anywhere between 50 to 100 yards, an AO will give the user flexibility to achieve maximum accuracy in short or close range distances.
+While most air rifles are factory-set to be parallax free at anywhere between 50 to 100 yards, an AO will give the user flexibility to achieve maximum accuracy in short or close range distances.

 Will it handle an all day trek in the bush?
 Is it only going to be used for those "darn, those critters are back" moments?
 Or, will you be competition shooting standing or sitting?

-Benefits of Choosing an Air Gun Rifle Scope
+Benefits of Air Gun Scopes

 - Scopes are designed for forward and reverse recoil from spring/break action air guns